by Dr. Cayla Iske, PhD

 - 1/4 tablet daily for larger species such as Syrian hamsters, gerbils, and rats

 There are many questions that come to mind when considering adding supplements to your little one’s diet.
-You should work with your veterinarian to evaluate your pet’s overall health as well as any medications they may be taking as they can factor into this decision.
 When evaluating the use of Oxbow’s Natural Science supplements either for the short or long-term refer to our supplement FAQ blog to answer some common questions.